-Tagetes, commonly known as marigold, is a genus of annual and perennial flowering plants in the sunflower family.
-They are native to the Americas and have been cultivated since ancient times for their ornamental and medicinal properties.
+Tagetes, known as Marigold, is a genus of annual and perennial flowering plants in the sunflower family.
+They are native to the Americas and have been cultivated for their ornamental and medicinal properties since ancient times.

-Size: Marigold species range in size from dwarf plants to tall bushes and feature brightly colored flowers that bloom throughout the growing season.
+Size: Marigold species range from dwarf plants to tall bushes and feature brightly colored flowers that bloom throughout the growing season.

-Pollinators: Marigold flowers attract beneficial insects that not only pollinate but also help control bad bugs.
+Pollinators: Marigold flowers attract beneficial insects that pollinate and help control bad bugs.
 Beneficial insects attracted to Marigolds include hoverflies, ladybugs, and parasitic wasps that prey on garden pests.

 Companion planting: They are also commonly used in companion planting to help control nematodes and other soil-borne pests.

-Care: Marigold flowers are easy to grow and require minimal maintenance, making them a popular choice for gardeners of all levels of experience.
+Care: Marigold flowers are easy to grow and require minimal maintenance, making them a popular choice for gardeners of all experience levels.

 Culture: They thrive in full sun and well-drained soil and are generally resistant to drought and heat.